HenrikWarf/data-NLP_disaster_response_messages/README.md

 The data used to make this possible are labeled direct messages, news messages and social media messages and comes from several different real world disasters and has been captured by Figure Eight.

-#### The data
+## The data
-The data used to train my specific machine learning model are located in `$messages.csv` and `$catagories.csv`.
+The data used to train my specific machine learning model are located in `messages.csv` and `catagories.csv`.
 These are combined and cleaned to get the labeled data that we use to train the machine learning model.

-#### Enhance, transform and load process
+## Enhance, transform and load process
 The python script `$process_data.py` located under the workspace/data folder can be run to load the data from the csv files, clean the data and to save the data to a database.

 The command to run the script looks like following: